zk-pycode/Printable_Bifocal_FNLC_Droplet_Microlenses/Sim_N/README.md

 ## Support

-For questions about this code, please contact the author.
+For questions about this code, please contact the authors of the publication.